Michal-St/phalcon-navigation/README.md

 ## Usage and Configuration

-In your global configuration file you should to put array with navigation configuration
+In your global configuration file you should to put array with navigation configuration, for example:

 ```php
     /**